keycloak/keycloak-containers/server/README.md

 ## Database

-This image supports using H2, MySQL, PostgreSQL or MariaDB as the database.
+This image supports using H2, MySQL, PostgreSQL, MariaDB or Microsoft SQL Server as the database.

 You can specify the DB vendor directly with the `DB_VENDOR` environment variable.
 Supported values are: